BYLAWS OF THE

 1.2 Seal: The seal of the Corporation shall consist of a flat faced circular die with the following words and figures cut or engraved thereon: the figure of a horse and “The American Morgan Horse Association, Inc., New York.”
 The Executive Director shall have custody of the seal.

 1.3 Ethics Statement: The American Morgan Horse Association recommends and expects that all persons will conduct themselves in an honest, forthright, ethical and sportsmanlike manner in their relationship with each other at any time they are involved in Morgan horse-related matters.
+All members are expected to abide by these bylaws and the current Code of Ethics posted to the AMHA website.

 1.4 Gender: The pronoun “he” is used throughout these Bylaws and should be construed to include the pronoun “she” wherever appropriate.
 The same applies to the gender of possessive and objective pronouns.